razorfish/technologyblog/content/post/2009-12-17-technology-predictions-for-2010.md

 ---

-Razorfish's Matt Johnson outlined his predictions for content management over at our CMS blog, [www.cmsoutlook.com](http://www.cmsoutlook.com/).
+Publicis Sapient's Matt Johnson outlined his predictions for content management over at our CMS blog, [www.cmsoutlook.com](http://www.cmsoutlook.com/).
 Many of his predictions will hold true for web technology at large as well.
 I see traction and opportunities for: